lelylan/lelylan/README.md

 ### Production

-When deploying the service in production every microservice need to set the following environment variables (remember to set your own Microservices, MongoDB, Redis and Cache URLs).
+When deploying in production every microservice needs to set the following environment variables (remember to change them with your own microservices, mongodb, redis and cache URLs).

 | Environment Variable | Description |
 | ------------- | ------------- |